Deep Learning-Based Quantization of L-Values for Gray-Coded Modulation: Performance Results

 \subsection{Discussion}

-The performance of our scheme can be further extended if we take into account that we are not forced to keep the resolution of all latent space components equal.
-Indeed, judging by \figurename{ \ref{fig:kmeans}} it may appear that the second component $z_2$ is more sensitive to scalar quantization since its distribution has a higher entropy.
-Thus, given a budget of $16$ bits, we expect that allocating them to $(z_1, z_2, z_3)$ as $(5, 6, 5)$ instead of, say, $(5, 5, 6)$ produces better quality results.
-Due to space constraints and to not make the figures too crowded we omit this result, but this is indeed the case.
-This reasoning can be further extended to groups of latent components if vector quantization is applied in the latent space, but we leave this for future research.
+The performance of our scheme can be further enhanced if we take into account that it is not required to have the bit resolutions of all latent space components equal when performing quantization.
+Indeed, judging by \figurename{ \ref{fig:kmeans}} it appears that the second component $z_2$ is more sensitive to scalar quantization since its distribution has a higher entropy.
+For example, given a budget of $16$ bits, we expect that allocating them to $(z_1, z_2, z_3)$ as $(5, 6, 5)$ instead of, say, $(5, 5, 6)$ will lead to less overall degradation of the end-to-end performance.
+Because of space constraints and to not make the results too crowded we omit this result, but this is indeed the case.
+This reasoning can be further extended to subsets of latent components if vector quantization is applied in the latent space, but we leave this for future research.